 Grievance Understanding & Process

-A grievance is a perceived breach / violation of your Collective Bargaining Agreement (CBA), Legislation, Human Rights violation, Occupational Health and Safety Act (OHS) violation or Labour Relations Act violation.
-A grievance is a mechanism that is unique to labour law.
-It is built into a Collective Bargaining Agreement.
-It is the way that one party to a Collective Bargaining Agreement enforces its rights under the agreement, if the other party doesn’t do what it is supposed to do.
+A grievance is a perceived breach or violation of the Collective Bargaining Agreement (CBA), legislation, Human Rights legislation, the Occupational Health and Safety Act (OHS), or the Labour Relations Act.
+A grievance is a mechanism unique to labour law and is built into the Collective Bargaining Agreement to ensure that the rights and obligations of both parties are upheld.

 Read the Collective Bargaining Agreement to help yourself understand your rights: https://www.local21.ca/resources/collective-agreement